-Our cash on hand at September 30, 2012 was \$10,990,871 as compared to \$2,154 at September 30, 2011.
-The increase in cash on hand is primarily attributable to aggregate net proceeds of approximately \$11,916,000 received from our issuance of securities in the April Private Placement and the PCCA Transaction during the nine months ended September 30, 2012, and the \$750,000 drawn under our Line of Credit Agreement with DermaStar between December 2011 and April 2012.
-From inception through September 30, 2012, we have incurred aggregate losses of approximately \$(22,351,000).
+From inception through March 31, 2012, we have incurred losses of approximately \$(19,899,821).
 These losses are primarily due to selling, general and administrative and research and development expenses incurred in connection with developing and seeking regulatory approval for our lead drug, Impracor.
 Historically, our operations have been financed through capital contributions and debt and equity financings.